Sharing easy homemade delicious recipes

 Home » Easy Tasty Snacks » German Biscuits

-These little German Biscuits are iconic here in Scotland and I love them.
+These little German Biscuits are iconic here in Scotland and I love them, they are sometimes known as Scottish biscuits.
 Raspberry jam sandwiched between crumbly melt-in-the-mouth shortbread topped with a thick icing glaze and jelly sweetie.
 Read on for my favourite empire biscuits recipe!

 Are Empire Biscuits the same as German Biscuits?